 1-800-443-9353 Ext.
-273 Information relating to identification and certification of the bearer of this card may be verified by calling or writing: Certification Department of the American Welding Society 8669 NW 36th St., #130, Miami, FL 33166 Verification of the information on this card, including the test date and expiration date can be apprendent to a the unit of the units of be obtained by visiting the AWS website at www.aws.org/certification/cw_search.html.
+273 Information relating to identification and certification of the bearer of this card may be verified by calling or writing: Certification Department of the American Welding Society 8669 NW 36th St., #130, Miami, FL 33166 Verification of the information on this card, including the test date and expiration date can be obtained by visiting the AWS website at www.aws.org/certification/cw_search.html.